Why Every Residential Investor Needs a Deal Pipeline

 1. New Lead

-Leads source from direct mail, online ads, bandit signs, or your network.
-At this stage, quick follow-up is critical; try to respond within minutes to build rapport.
+Leads may come from direct mail, online ads, referrals, driving for dollars, or your local network.
+At this stage, quick follow-up matters.
+For example, responding within minutes can help you build trust before another investor gets there first.

 2. Contacted